0xdials/buffer_overflow/README.md

 ### fuzzing_framework.py
-basic fuzzing framework we all know and love.
+fuzzing framework, its right in the title

 ### headers_BoF.py
-A framework that includes http headers and sends the buffer via the data portion of the HTTP request.
-Python2 because combining strings with raw bytes in python3 is an actual nightmare.
+A framework that includes http headers and sends the buffer via the data portion of the request.
+Python2 because combining strings with raw bytes in python3 is hell on earth.